 - Education: List your most recent degree first and other degrees in reverse chronological order.
 Include the degree, your program, and anticipated graduation date.
 Study abroad, related coursework, dissertation, thesis project, GPA, academic honors and awards may also be included in this section.

 - Work Experience & Leadership: You may include a general experience headings or specific headings such as Research Experience, Leadership, or Community Involvement.
 Within each section, list your experiences and activities in reverse chronological order.
 For each experience or activity, include the organization or employer name, your title or role, location, and dates.
 Provide concise explanations of your experiences and activities, focusing on creating accomplishment statements and results.
 Begin these descriptive statements with strong action verbs and avoid using personal pronouns.
-Use our Resume Action Verb list to facilitate your word choice and display a versatile skill set.

 - Publications & Presentations (optional): This section is more commonly found in graduate student and postdoc resumes.
 List only the most relevant to the position or employer.
 There is no need to be exhaustive for non-academic positions.